 In 2019, the United States spent $686 billion on the Defense Department, including appropriations for unanticipated operations.[1]
-That was more than the combined total of the next six countries in the world—China, Saudi Arabia, India, France, Russia, Britain, and Germany.
+That was more than the combined total of the next seven countries in the world—China, Saudi Arabia, India, France, Russia, Britain, and Germany.

 By Gregory F. Treverton

-NOTE: The views expressed here are those of the author and do not necessarily represent or reflect the views of SMA, Inc.
+Note: The views expressed here are those of the author and do not necessarily represent or reflect the views of SMA, Inc.

 Moreover, the Defense Department figure does not include other spending on the military, the largest of which was the Veterans Administration (VA), at $201 billion.
 The Department of Energy spent $15.2 billion on nuclear weapons and reactors, and the public figure for the non-defense intelligence agencies, like the CIA, comes to $60.2 billion.
-Depending on how much of the last category were included, total spending on defense for 2019 was somewhere between $902 and 962 billion, and that still entirely excludes the Department of Homeland Security or the FBI.
+Depending on how much of the last category were included, total spending on defense for 2019 was somewhere between $902 billion and $962 billion, and that still entirely excludes the Department of Homeland Security or the FBI.

 Why is the number so big, especially relative to the next six major powers?
 When I ask military experts, I usually get some combination of two answers.
 One is that accounting differs across countries, and some don’t count what we would think of as military spending, yet as the VA example indicates, we routinely make similar exclusions.
 The other more to the point is that America’s infrastructure of defense is vast, including alliances, security guarantees and a far-flung network of bases and facilities.
 The United States is committed by treaties to the defense of 51 nations across four continents.
 Outside of treaties, it has close security relations, sometimes involving troop deployments, in a number of countries.
 A starting list would be Taiwan, Israel, Saudi Arabia, Iraq, Afghanistan, Jordan, United Arab Emirates, and Qatar.